-The TN is issued to citizens of Canada and Mexico who engage in business activities at a professional level in one of the professions pursuant to the North American Free Trade Agreement (NAFTA).
+The TN visa is issued to citizens of Canada and Mexico who engage in business activities at a professional level in one of the professions pursuant to the North American Free Trade Agreement (NAFTA).
 The specific professions and the respective minimum qualifications for each profession are listed in the Appendix.
 These professionals may be issued TN visas and are admitted to the United States under TN non-immigrant status.

 Initial TN nonimmigrant status can be granted for up to three years by U.S. Customs and Border Protection (CBP).
 Usually, initial admission is made at the U.S. port of entry (land, air or sea).
 There are no limits to the number of times TN nonimmigrant status may be granted.

 A renewal of TN nonimmigrant status can be authorized for a period of up to three years, including their dependents.
 TN nonimmigrants are not permitted dual intent.
 They must demonstrate nonimmigrant intent at the time of application at the U.S. port of entry or when a TN petition is filed with U.S. Citizenship and Immigration Services (USCIS).
 The temporary nature of TN nonimmigrant status allows for full-time or part-time employment.

 TN Dependents are not required to be a citizen of Canada or Mexico and may attend school in the United States if incidental to their status.
 However, dependent spouses and children are not permitted employment authorization.

 A TN’s business activities must occur at a professional level, which requires at least a baccalaureate degree or appropriate credentials demonstrating status as a professional in a profession set forth in the Appendix.